 With an open mind and the willingness to learn, you can be successful in whatever career you choose to pursue.

 Being a good leader takes time, and experience would be the best way to test your skills.
-If you want to improve and have a better chance in getting promoted, start honing your skills in these five departments.
+If you want to improve and have a better chance of getting promoted, start honing your skills in these five departments.